DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 suitors is the audience watching curiously what is happening.

 Subject of the show is open to manipulation in every way.
-This accordance is a system that doesn’t require coercion.
+This accordance is a system that doesn't require coercion.
 This is a system formed because of the desire people have, finding a suitable partner.
 Conflicts generated by this desire, carries an invaluable television material.
 If we add the fact that this process is much more conflicting